 CFI/BCKDF: Federal and Provincial Infrastructure Funding

 CFI funds research infrastructure including state-of-the-art equipment, buildings, laboratories, and databases required to conduct research.
 CFI awards typically fund up to 40% of a project’s infrastructure costs.
-Visit the CFI website to find out more about CFI’s programs.
+Visit the CFI website to find out more about CFI’s programs (www.innovation.ca).

-The 2009 federal budget provided the CFI with $600 million for a research funding competition to be launched before December 2010.
-It is very likely that the competition deadline will be in 2011.
+The 2012 federal budget provided the CFI with $328 million for a research funding competition to be launched in the Fall of 2013.
+It is very likely that the competition deadline will be in Spring 2014.
 Be assured that there WILL BE another competition, so start your strategic planning now.